openEOPlatform/openeo-pg-evalscript-converter/README.md

 #### Directly

 Tests require a NodeJS environment.
+Use version =< 8.2.1 to match Sentinel Hub behaviour.

 ```
 pipenv install